Conservation of energy: History

 Ancient philosophers as far back as Thales of Miletus c.
 550 BCE had inklings of the conservation of some underlying substance of which everything is made.
 However, there is no particular reason to identify their theories with what we know today as "mass-energy" (for example, Thales thought it was water).
 Empedocles (490–430 BCE) wrote that in his universal system, composed of four roots (earth, air, water, fire), "nothing comes to be or perishes"; instead, these elements suffer continual rearrangement.
 Epicurus (c.
 350 BCE) on the other hand believed everything in the universe to be composed of indivisible units of matter—the ancient precursor to 'atoms'—and he too had some idea of the necessity of conservation, stating that "the sum total of things was always such as it is now, and such it will ever remain."

-In 1605, Simon Stevin was able to solve a number of problems in statics based on the principle that perpetual motion was impossible.
+In 1605, the Flemish scientist Simon Stevin was able to solve a number of problems in statics based on the principle that perpetual motion was impossible.

 In 1639, Galileo published his analysis of several situations—including the celebrated "interrupted pendulum"—which can be described (in modern language) as conservatively converting potential energy to kinetic energy and back again.
 Essentially, he pointed out that the height a moving body rises is equal to the height from which it falls, and used this observation to infer the idea of inertia.
 The remarkable aspect of this observation is that the height to which a moving body ascends on a frictionless surface does not depend on the shape of the surface.

-In 1669, Christiaan Huygens published his laws of collision.
+In 1669, Christiaan Huygens published a brief account on his laws of collision.
 Among the quantities he listed as being invariant before and after the collision of bodies were both the sum of their linear momenta as well as the sum of their kinetic energies.
 However, the difference between elastic and inelastic collision was not understood at the time.
 This led to the dispute among later researchers as to which of these conserved quantities was the more fundamental.
-In his Horologium Oscillatorium, he gave a much clearer statement regarding the height of ascent of a moving body, and connected this idea with the impossibility of perpetual motion.
-Huygens's study of the dynamics of pendulum motion was based on a single principle: that the center of gravity of a heavy object cannot lift itself.
+In his Horologium Oscillatorium, Huygens gave a much clearer statement regarding the height of ascent of a moving body, and connected this idea with the impossibility of perpetual motion.
+His study of the dynamics of pendulum motion was based on a single principle, known as Torricelli's Principle: that the center of gravity of a heavy object, or collection of objects, cannot lift itself.
+Using this principle, Huygens was able to derive the formula for the center of oscillation by an "energy" method, without dealing with forces or torques.